 Antiseptics are substances which are used to treat wounds by inhibiting the growth of bacteria.
-Minor scratches and wounds can be treated at home as long as they are not deep or bleeding profusely, however, there is a range of antiseptics that can be safely used on humans, but should never be used on cats as they can damage the skin and/or cause toxicity.
+Minor scratches and wounds can be treated at home as long as they are not deep or bleeding profusely.

 Phenols are extremely toxic to cats.
 Any antiseptic that turns cloudy when diluted with water contains phenols.
 Any antiseptic (and disinfectant for that matter) which turns white, when diluted, should not be used on or around cats.
-Dettol is one very common product which contains phenols.
-Other products you shouldn't use on cats are hydrogen peroxide and alcohol.
+Dettol and Lysol are common products which contain phenols.
+Other products you shouldn't use on cats are Savlon, hydrogen peroxide and alcohol.

 Antiseptics safe to use on cats